mtkennerly/poetry-dynamic-versioning/README.md

     Set the file content before the substitution phase.
     The file will be created or overwritten as necessary.
     Common leading whitespace will be stripped from each line.
+  * `initial-content-jinja` (string, optional):
+    Same as `initial-content`, but using Jinja formatting.
+    If both options are set, this one takes priority.
+    You can use the same imports from `format-jinja-imports` and the same variables from `format-jinja`, with this additional variable:

+    * `formatted_version` (string) - version formatted by either the `format` or `format-jinja` option

   Example: